fac18/chefup_app/README.md

 - wesbos esLint is not so easy to set up with create-react-app
 - a getRequest from AirTable reads empty rows as null and receives undefined when making a getRequest
 - .includes() is cAsE sEnsItiVe
+- tricky to work remotely - duplication of work occurs

+---

+### Ways to make Daily stand ups more interesting

+- read out each others horoscopes
+- share something from your bucket list
+- give someone in the team a compliment
+- tell a joke
+- breakfast croissants

 ---